RasbeeTech/myMinesweeper_Flask/README.md

  ## How to play
  * Left-click: tile to reveal tile.
  * Right-click: to flag mine locations.
- * To change difficulty or restart game just choose the difficulty level.
+ * Chaning difficulty will start a new game

  ## Run()
  To run the application: